zhakhverdyan/Capstone1-hospital-readmission-prediction/README.md

 **Approach:** Achieve better predictive performance with machine learning on a larger set of predictive variables.

+**Dataset:** The dataset requires credentialed access on Physionet https://mimic.physionet.org/gettingstarted/access/.
+For this reason either raw or processed datasets are not stored in this repository.

 **Challenges:** variety of structured and unstructured data, many processing steps, class imbalance (positive class \~7%).